 - Bench your emotions to keep negotiations all business

-If your buyers request a laundry list of repairs based on the home inspection report or the home appraisal comes under contract value, well, those can be tense moments.
-However, now’s the time to stay calm and work with your agent on next steps.
+If your buyers request a laundry list of repairs based on the home inspection report or the home appraisal comes under contract value, things can get tense.
+However, now’s the time to stay calm and work with your Realtor® on next steps.
 This is a big reason why you hired them!
-Real estate deals are complex and sometimes don’t go as planned.

-Luckily an agent will be able to tell you things like, “This request from the buyer was unreasonable because it’s cosmetic, but it’s probably best to offer a credit for this because it poses a safety risk.”
-With any appraisal issues, your agent will be able to explain your options, whether that’s negotiating with the buyers to make up the difference in the contract price or reviewing the appraisal report to ensure there weren’t any issues.
-Bottom line is, an agent will help you overcome any roadblocks to closing.
+With any appraisal issues, your Realtor® will be able to explain your options, whether that’s negotiating with the buyers to make up the difference in the contract price or reviewing the appraisal report to ensure there weren’t any issues.
+Bottom line is, a Realtor® will help you overcome any roadblocks to closing.

 “Great agents act as teammates throughout the entire sales process, including closing day, so that their sellers are prepared for the transition,” says Abram.
-“I’ll even help my sellers make arrangements with movers, or scheduling a donation pick-up with the Salvation Army—anything that’ll make the process easier for them.”
+“I’ll even help my sellers make arrangements with movers, or schedule a donation pick-up with the Salvation Army — anything that’ll make the process easier for them.”

-It’s even acceptable (and much appreciated!) to give your agent a gift, as long as it’s appropriate:
+It’s even acceptable (and much appreciated!) to give your agent a gift, as long as it’s appropriate.
+Examples include:

 - Gift cards to a local restaurant or coffee shop